RinatMambetov/codewars-solutions/README.md

 # codewars-solutions
-Solutions of my katas from Codewars platform
+My solutions of katas from Codewars platform